South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's total is 8.5 points higher than the combined 58.5 PPG average of the two teams.

-- These two squads combine to surrender 66.1 points per game, 0.9 fewer than this contest's over/under.
+- This contest's total is 0.4 points above the 66.1 these two squads combine to allow per game this season.

-- The Jaguars and their opponents score an average of 50.4 points per game, 16.6 fewer than Saturday's total.
+- Jaguars games have an average total of 50.4 points this season, 16.1 fewer than Saturday's over/under.

-- The 66.4 PPG average total in Red Wolves games this season is 0.6 points fewer than this game's over/under.
+- The 66.5 over/under in this game is 0.1 points above the 66.4 average total in Red Wolves games this season.

 South Alabama Stats and Trends

-- The Jaguars have been favored by 9 points or more three times this season and have not covered the spread in any of them.
+- The Jaguars have yet to cover the spread this season when favored by 9 points or more in three chances.

-- South Alabama's games this year have gone over the point total four times in seven opportunities (57.1%).
+- South Alabama's games this year have hit the over on four of seven set point totals (57.1%).

-- The Jaguars have turned the ball over 12 times this season, two more turnovers than the Red Wolves have forced (10).
+- The Jaguars have turned the ball over two more times (12 total) than the Red Wolves have forced a turnover (10) this season.

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.